truenas/documentation/content/CORE/Accounts/groups.md

 ---

 Using groups in TrueNAS can be an efficient way of managing permissions for many similar user accounts.
-See <a href="/hub/initial-setup/security/accounts/users/">users</a> for managing users.
+See [Users](/CORE/Accounts/users/) for managing users.
 The interface provides management of UNIX-style groups.
-If the network uses a directory service, import the existing account information using the instructions in
+If the network uses a directory service, import the existing account information using the instructions in [Active Directory](/CORE/DirectoryServices/activedirectory/).
-<a href="/hub/initial-setup/security/directory-services/activedirectory/">Directory Services</a>.

 To see saved groups, go to **Accounts > Groups**